DeltaV-Station/Delta-v/CONTRIBUTING.md

 Generally we follow [upstream's PR guidelines](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html) for code quality and such.

+Importantly do not make webedits, copied verbatim from above:
+> Do not use GitHub's web editor to create PRs.
+PRs submitted through the web editor may be closed without review.

 Upstream is the [space-wizards/space-station-14](https://github.com/space-wizards/space-station-14) repository that wizden runs on.

 # Content specific to Delta-V